lica2025/lica2025.github.io/logistics.md

     <h2>Getting here</h2>

     <p>The easiest way to reach Melbourne is through Melbourne Tullamarine Airport.
-We will provide shuttles on the 3rd of August from Melbourne Tullamarine Airport to Creswick, and on the 15th of August from Creswick to Melbourne Tullamarine Airport.
+We will provide shuttles on the 3rd of August from Ballarat to Creswick, and on the 15th of August from Creswick to Melbourne Tullamarine Airport.
 Details will be released later.</p>

     <p><b>From Airport to Ballarat:</b> we recommend an airport <a href="https://www.skybus.com.au/">Skybus</a> (tickets can be purchased on the spot) to Southern Cross Station, followed by a train to Ballarat Train Station.
 Alternatively, one can reserve for a <a href="https://airportshuttlebus.com.au/">Ballarat airport bus shuttle</a> going directly from Melbourne Tullamarine Airport to Ballarat Train Station. </p>